Time has not been kind to Cuma. In Rome, for

 and move inland to set up a new city, a neapolis

 -- Naples.
 The two populations eventually mixed, as did

 the old and new cities.

 "Neapolitan" in local usage.)
 The Cumans also reached

 out farther south to found Zancle, modern-day Messina.

-bulwark against Etruscan expansion from the north and played a
+against Etruscan expansion from the north and played a

 part in the defeat of the Etruscans in the waters off of

 The Roman road, the via Domiziana,